-The company markets the anticancer agent Treakisym® in Japan through its business partner, Eisai Co., Ltd., for two indications: refractory or relapsed low-grade non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL).
-In December 2015, the company filed new drug applications (NDAs) for the drug in Japan for the following indications: for first-line treatment of low-grade non-Hodgkin's lymphoma (NHL), mantle cell lymphoma (MCL), and chronic lymphocytic leukemia (CLL).
-The application process is currently ongoing.
+The company markets the anticancer agent Treakisym in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of refractory or relapsed low-grade non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL).
+In Q3, product sales to Eisai were largely in line with plan.